Foltz, Anouschka, Ass.-Prof. Dr. phil. M.A. M.A.

-Anouschka Foltz is Assistant Professor in English Linguistics at the Department of English Studies at the University of Graz.
-She joined the department in July 2018, and is currently working on her Habilitation on syntactic priming in an L1 and L2 context.
+Anouschka Foltz is Assistant Professor in English Linguistics at the Institute of English Studies at the University of Graz.
+She joined the institute in July 2018, and is currently working on her Habilitation entitled "Enablers and barriers in langauge and communication: insights from alignment, processing and acquisition".
 Before coming to Graz she was Lecturer in Psycholinguistics at Bangor University in Wales.

 Wales Public Health Grant

 Co-PI on project “Scoping Study: Health and Deafness in Wales Survey”.
 Funded to the value of £10,000.

 Wales School for Social Care Research Capacity Building Small Grant

 Co-PI on project “Parenting classes in BSL: Developing culturally-sensitive learning materials”.
 Funded to the value of £9,979.